Naked City, Las Vegas

-Naked City is a neighborhood located in Las Vegas, Nevada north of the Las Vegas Strip The neighborhood is located at the northern end of the Las Vegas Strip, near the intersection of Las Vegas Boulevard and Sahara Avenue.
+Naked City is the nickname for a neighborhood located in Las Vegas, Nevada, a sub-section of the Gateway District.
+The neighborhood is located at the northern end of the Las Vegas Strip, near the intersection of Las Vegas Boulevard and Sahara Avenue, bordered to the west by Tam Drive, and to the north by New York Avenue.

+The neighborhood was originally known as Meadows Addition.
+The term "Naked City" was applied to the area in the early 1980s by Metro police and newspapers during a spike in gang-related crime.
+A legend popularized later claims the area was dubbed Naked City for its population of suntanning showgirls in the 1950s; however, there are no verified references to the neighborhood as Naked City before the early 1980s.

 The most prominent development in the neighborhood is the Stratosphere Las Vegas hotel and tower.
-Upon its opening in 1996, it was hoped its presence would spur improvements in the area.

 In May 2018, the apartment complexes in Naked City were renovated in an effort to reduce crime.